relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/09 - Cisco Data Center and Compute Management Platforms and APIs/main.md

 &nbsp;

-All the physical and logical components that make up Cisco UCS are represented in a hierarchical management information tree 9MIT), also known as the Management Information Model (MIM).
+All the physical and logical components that make up Cisco UCS are represented in a hierarchical management information tree (MIT), also known as the Management Information Model (MIM).
 Each node in the tree represents a managed object (MO) or a group of objects that contain its administrative and operational states.
 At the top of the hierarchical structure is the **sys** object, which contains all the parent and child nodes in the tree.
 Each object in Cisco UCS has a unique distinguished name that describes the object and its place in the tree.
-The information mode lis centrally stored and managed by a process running on the fabric interconnects that is called the ***Data Management Engine (DME)***.
+The information model is centrally stored and managed by a process running on the fabric interconnects that is called the ***Data Management Engine (DME)***.
 When an administrative change is initiated to a Cisco UCS component, the DME first applies that change to the information mode and then applies the change to the actual management endpoint.
 This approach is referred to as a ***model-drive framework***.

 &nbsp;